markjprice/cs9dotnet5-extras/README.md

 - Explain the current limitations

 ## [Using a Raspberry Pi 400 with Ubuntu 64](/raspberry-pi-ubuntu64/README.md)
-Raspberry Pi is a great value way to get into programming.
+Raspberry Pi is a great value way to get into programming because Visual Studio Code on the Raspberry Pi is officially supported by the development team.

 To develop on a 64-bit operating system I recommend creating a microSD card with Ubuntu Desktop 64-bit version 20.10 code-named Groovy Gorilla.

 In this article, I show:
 - How to create an Ubuntu Desktop 64-bit boot microSD card